MicrosoftDocs/memdocs/sccm/core/servers/manage/recover-sites.md

      - You can specify the original or a new path to use for the Configuration Manager installation in the setup wizard.

 ### Start an unattended site recovery
 1. Prepare the unattended installation script for the options that you require for the site recovery.
-For more information, see [Unattended site recovery script file keys](/sccm/protect/understand/unattended-site-recovery-script-file-keys).
+For more information, see [Unattended site recovery](/sccm/core/servers/manage/unattended-recovery).

 2. Run Configuration Manager setup by using the `/script` command-line option.
 For example, if you named your setup initialization file **ConfigMgrUnattend.ini** and saved it in the `C:\Temp` directory of the computer on which you're running setup, the command would be as follows: `setup.exe /script C:\temp\ConfigMgrUnattend.ini`.